How To Secure Your WordPress Website?

 In other words, by staying au courant the newest PHP updates, you’ll still keep your WordPress website secure.

-WordPress themes, in essence, alter your website or blog’s visual appearance, whereas WordPress plugins alter what it can do.
+WordPress themes, in essence, alter your website or blog’s visual appearance, whereas WordPress plugins alter what they can do.

 For all intents and purposes, though, WordPress themes are very almost like WordPress plugins.